-No need to buy expensive nut milks at the supermarket, when you can easily make them at home!
+No need to buy expensive nut milk at the supermarket, when you can easily make it at home!
 This is a basic recipe for an unsweetened Almond Milk, but you can sweeten it (e.g. with dates or maple syrup), make a vanilla or chocolate version.
 So many possibilities!

 If you’re wondering what to do with all that leftover almond pulp, you can use it in this Baked Almond Feta recipe or in muffins or cakes!

 Watch how to make homemade Almond Milk (unsweetened and sweetened)

 More Vegan Milk Recipes for you to try

 I hope you’ll enjoy this Almond Milk as much as I do!
 Let me know if you give this recipe a try!
 I’d love to hear how it turns out for you.

 If you don’t want to miss out on new recipes, subscribe to my weekly newsletter and follow me on Instagram and Facebook!